 Crown measurements in 1988 included estimates of dieback, crown transparency, discoloration, dwarfed foliage, and presence of epicormic shoots.
 These were selected for the purpose of measuring annual changes and not to evaluate tree vigor or condition.
 Therefore, the emphasis in method selection was placed on repeatability of measurements between individual raters and timing of the measurements.
 Initially, crown condition ratings were made for sugar maples only.
 However, the following year (1989) the cooperators agreed to expand crown condition estimates to include all hardwood species.
 In the original plan, all the crown-condition rating elements were considered as critical measurements.
-However, because in difficulties of repeating measurements, the rating of dwarfed foliage and epicormic shoot measurements was dropped.
+However, because of difficulties of repeating measurements, the rating of dwarfed foliage and epicormic shoot measurements was dropped.
 When the situation suggests that these may provide additional information on tree health, estimates may be added in the notes.

-Uncertainty about definitions for discoloration resulted in removal of this measurement from the critical measurement list, but the measurement continued.
+Uncertainty about definitions for discoloration resulted in removal of this measurement from the critical measurement list, but the measurement continued to be collected.

 Estimates of branch dieback and foliage transparency of sugar maples are retained as critical measurements.
+Originally these were collected based using a 12-class rating system.
+In 2003, this was changed to 21-class rating system that rates crown health in 5 percent categories, which is more compatible with other Vermont forest health surveys (Table 1).
 Data quality guidelines are followed for the critical measurements in order to determine measurement errors between individual raters.
-The acceptable variation between observers is 1 percentage class higher or lower than the average, for dominant-codominant and intermediate trees; and a 2-percentage-class difference for suppressed trees.
+The acceptable variation between observers is 2 percentage classes higher or lower than the average, for dominant-codominant and intermediate trees; and a 4-percentage-class difference for suppressed trees.
 Two certified raters are required to make the estimate.
 When the two estimates disagree, the percentage class nearest the average of the two is recorded.

-The timing of measurements extends from early July to the end of August.
+The timing of measurements extends from late June to the end of August.
 The purpose is not to initiate crown rating until leaves are mature and to complete the rating before the appearance of fall colors.